david-van/w5-football-prediction/FAQ.md

 ### Can I use WINNER12 in commercial projects?

-Yes, under the MIT License terms:
+Yes, under the Apache 2.0 License terms:
 - ✅ Commercial use allowed
 - ✅ Modification allowed
 - ✅ Distribution allowed
 - ⚠️ Must include original license and copyright notice
 - ⚠️ No warranty provided
+- ✅ Explicit patent grant (protects you from patent litigation)

 See [LICENSE](LICENSE) for full terms.